 The price for a Surface 3 starts at $499, but that is just the beginning, as the price will go up if you choose from different storage configurations.
-In addition, you will need the Type Cover and Surface Pen to make the device full functional.
-These accessories aren’t included and they are not cheap.
+In addition, you will need the Type Cover and Surface Pen to make the device fully functional.
+These accessories aren’t included, and they are not cheap.

 Surface 3 is available for purchase in various retailers, including Amazon, Best Buy, and the Microsoft Store.

 For the full technical specifications and comparison with the Surface Pro 3, check out my previous write-up here.

 If you’re getting a Surface 3 today and you’re a Windows Insider, it’s recommended that you stick to Windows 8.1 for now.
 Microsoft still has a lot of work to do in Windows 10 to make it all work smoothly.
 For example, Windows 10 build 10074, it’s said that will cause some issues, and the experience is not optimal.